 The actual price you’ll pay for either drug depends on your insurance plan, your location, and the pharmacy you use.

 Eliquis and Xarelto are both brand-name drugs.
 A generic version of Eliquis, called apixaban, has been approved.
 However, it may not be available yet.
-If you’re interested in using the generic version, ask your doctor if it’s an option for you.
+If you’re interested in taking the generic version, ask your doctor whether it’s an option for you.

 There are currently no generic versions of Xarelto.
 Brand-name medications usually cost more than generics.